-Are you in debt and the creditors are calling?
-If so, you might have heard from someone that if you were to wait long enough, your debt will vanish like a puff of smoke in the wind.
+Are you in debt in Canada, and the creditors are calling?
+If so, you might have heard from someone that if you were to wait long enough, your debt could vanish like a puff of smoke in the wind.

 Is that statement fact or fiction?
 Exactly how long can a collection agency collect on a debt in Canada?